jamesmcl113/ctexteditor/README.md

 # ctexteditor
-A not-fully-feature-complete version of Kilo written in C using '<ncurses.h'.
+A not-fully-feature-complete version of Kilo written in C using `<ncurses.h>`.